jumpyvi/elementary-atomic-os/README.md

 just genkey
 just do-daily
 ```
 Create install media with [Fedora Media Writer](https://flathub.org/en/apps/org.fedoraproject.MediaWriter) or [Impression](flathub.org/en/apps/io.gitlab.adhami3310.Impression), or boot with GNOME Boxes (>=51).

-Then, in demo mode, install via script:
+### Installation (sysupdate)

+Once in the liveiso, inside the terminal or a tty, run:

 ```bash
 run0 elementary-install
 ```

-It should take arround a minute, then reboot.
-After boot, Flatpak should start installing, it might take a while.
+You will be prompted with installation options

+### Installation (classic)

+To install classic mode, follow the steps in the GUI installer from the liveiso.

 ## Operations